FabiCorp/node-gluu-client/README.md

 1. /login (to obtain PAT)
 2. /registerResource (only call when not already registered)
+3. Login to the Gluu Interface and add an Authorization Policy (UMA_RPT_POLICY) to the hearthRate UMA scope
-3. /resourceSet and /resourceSet/[id] (to get the ResourceID for the UMA-Authorization Process)
+4. /resourceSet and /resourceSet/[id] (to get the ResourceID for the UMA-Authorization Process)

 After registering the Resource and having all relevant information:
 ### clientServer